 Broken Arrow has been repeatedly recognized on a national level.
 USA Today named the Rose District as one of its most charming main streets.
-Broken Arrow also garnered the 29th spot on the publication's 50 Most Livable Cities list.
-At the U.S. Conference of Mayors, Broken Arrow was named one of the "Most Livable" cities in America.
+According to Livability.com's 10th annual ranking, Broken Arrow is one of the best places to live in America.
+They cite the community's elusive balance with its big-city amenities, robust economy, and ability to retain and maintain its small-town charm.
 Finally, Business Insider ranked Broken Arrow among the American cities with the lowest violent crime rates.
 Business Insider published its list of 40 cities, placing Broken Arrow at No. 9 with 6.1 violent crimes per 10,000 residents.

-Broken Arrow Public Schools has four early childhood centers, 16 elementary schools, five middle schools, one ninth grade academy, one alternative academy, one STEM facility and one senior high school- all of which combine to provide services to more than 19,000 students.
-Students in grades K-5 attend elementary schools.
-Of the 16 elementary schools, 12 are grades K-5, one is configured to serve students in grades K-2 and one houses students in grades 3-5.
+Broken Arrow Public Schools has four early childhood centers, 16 elementary schools, five middle schools, one ninth grade academy, one alternative academy, one STEM facility, one virtual academy and one senior high school - all of which combine to provide services to more than 20,000 students.
+Of the 16 elementary schools, 14 are grades K-5, one is configured to serve students in grades K-2 and one houses students in grades 3-5.
 Middle schools serve grades 6-8.
 The high school is composed of two sites - one freshman academy for students in ninth grade and the senior high school for students in grades 10-12.
 All campuses are fully accredited by the state of Oklahoma and the North Central Association of Secondary Schools and Colleges.